 1. CUNY John Jay College of Criminal Justice

-The City University of New York’s John Jay College of Criminal Justice offers a variety of the best online criminal justice programs in New York at the undergraduate and graduate degree level.
+The City University of New York’s John Jay College of Criminal Justice offers a variety of the best online criminal justice programs in New York at the undergraduate and graduate degree levels.
 In addition to CUNY John Jay’s Bachelor of Science degree (BS) in Security Management, the college also provides a Master of Science degree (MS) in Security Management or a Master of Arts (MA) degree in either criminal justice or international crime & justice.

 CUNY John Jay College of Criminal Justice was established in 1964.
 The school’s campus in the heart of NYC is home to approximately 15,750 students.
 John Jay College is a recognized senior campus of the City University of New York.
 CUNY John Jay College of Criminal Justice holds the distinction of being the only liberal arts school with a focus on criminal justice and the forensic sciences.